Marouanelaamiri/CPP/CPP08/README.md

 Iterators are objects that traverse container elements, acting like generalized pointers.
 They provide a uniform interface for accessing container elements.

+begin(): Returns an iterator to the first element.

+end(): Returns an iterator to the theoretical element AFTER the last element.
+(Never dereference end()).

 ### Algorithms

 Algorithms are function templates that perform operations on containers through iterators.
 They’re generic and work with any compatible container.